top of page

 3. Clear the energy

-Clearing the energy in your space can help create a clean and clear energetic container for your Tarot practice.
-There are many ways to clear the energy in a space, including smudging with sage or palo santo, using sound vibrations with a singing bowl or bell, or placing crystals or other objects that help transmute negative energy.
+Clearing the energy in your space can help create a clean and focused container for your Tarot practice.
+There are many ways to do this, such as using sound (a singing bowl, bell, or even clapping), working with intention and breath, opening windows for fresh air, or placing objects like crystals that support grounding and clarity.

-Choose a method that resonates with you and your practice, and use it regularly to keep the energy in your space clear and high-vibrational.
+Choose a method that resonates with you and your practice, and use it regularly to keep the energy in your space clear and intentional.

 4. Connect with the Tarot